keysome/keysome/site/content/_index.md

       items:
         - $25 prize for the winner
         - Usually 500+ names
-        - Usually 500-1K unique Namers
+        - Usually 50-100 unique names
-        - You choose the winner
       plan: Budget
       price: '99'
     - description: 'Serious about naming your startup?'